linda-seiter/CMSC115_2258/unit2_lab/README.md

 # CMSC 115 Unit 2 Lab

+TODO: Adjust debugging screenshots once IDE decision has been made.

 ## Learning Objectives

-- Use mathematical and augmented assignment operators to perform operations on variables.
+1. **Use of Mathematical and Augmented Assignment Operators**

+   - Apply basic mathematical operations (addition, subtraction, multiplication, division, and remainder).

+2. **Numeric Type Conversion**

-- Convert between different numeric types, such as casting a `double` to an `int`, and applying rounding methods to numeric values.
+   - Cast between different numeric types (e.g., `double` to `int`)
+   - Apply rounding methods such as truncation and rounding to specific decimal places.

+3. **Debug Code**

+   - Use a debugger to identify and fix logic errors involving numeric and assignment operators.

+4. **Detect and Resolve Variable Redeclaration Issues**

+   - Recognize when a variable is declared multiple times in the same scope.
+   - Reassign a value to an existing variable instead of redeclaring it.

+5. **Use Augmented Assignment Operators**

+   - Apply augmented assignment operators `+=`, `-=`, `*=`, `/=`, and `%=` for
+     concise and efficient coding.

+6. **Identify Variable Scope and Re-declarations**

+   - Recognize when a variable has been redeclared within a scope and evolve code to reassign without redeclaring a variable.

+7. **Round and Truncate Floating-Point Numbers**

+   - Handle floating-point precision and use methods like rounding to a specific number of decimal places.

+8. **Test and Debug Code**:
-- Run JUnit tests to verify the correctness of a Java program.
+   - Run a JUnit test class to validate a program's output.
-- Identify and fix syntax errors in code, such as incorrect variable declarations or operator usage.
+   - Develop debugging skills by leveraging JUnit test failures to pinpoint issues in the code and fix them.
-- Use a debugger to step through code and identify logic errors in programs.
+   - Use the IDE debugger to set breakpoints, step through code, examine program flow, and monitor changes in variable values.

 ## Introduction

 In this unit, we will explore some of the fundamental concepts in Java programming that will help you improve the readability, efficiency, and correctness of your code.
 These include augmented assignment operators, numeric conversions, and debugging techniques.
-You will also learn how to use JUnit for testing, which is essential for ensuring your code performs as expected.
-By the end of this lab, you should have a solid understanding of these concepts and be able to apply them to your Java programs effectively.
+You will also use JUnit for testing, which is essential for ensuring your code performs as expected.
+These skills are critical for developing correct and optimized programs.

 ## Setup

-TODO: Instructions on how to configure debugger to prevent stepping into java.\* methods, etc.
+TODO

 ## Task 1 - JavaFacts

 **Objective**: Review how to use JUnit to check if the code produces the correct output.

 Let's review how to run a Junit test to check code functionality.